Rai Haider Ali Khan: Early life and education

 He was born on 23 March 1967.

-He has a degree of Bachelor of Arts which he obtained in 1986 from Government College University, Lahore and has a degree of Bachelor of Laws which he received in 1991 from Punjab University Law College.
+He has a degree of Bachelor of Arts which he obtained in 1986 from Government College University, Lahore and has a degree of Bachelor of Laws (LLB) which he received in 1991 from Punjab University Law College.

 Political career

 He was elected to the Provincial Assembly of the Punjab as a candidate of the Pakistan Muslim League (Nawaz) (PML-N) from PP-54 (Faisalabad-IV) in the 2013 Punjab provincial election.
-He served as Advisor to Chief Minister of Punjab Shehbaz Sharif for Literacy and Non-Formal Basic Education before being appointed as Advisor to Chief Minister on Tourism in November 2016.
+He served as Advisor to Chief Minister of Punjab Shehbaz Sharif for Literacy and Non-Formal Basic Education before being appointed Advisor to Chief Minister on Tourism in November 2016.

 He was re-elected to Provincial Assembly of the Punjab as a candidate of the PML-N from PP-101 (Faisalabad-V) in the 2018 Punjab provincial election.

 He joined the Pakistan Tehreek-e-Insaf (PTI) on 2 February 2023.

 He was elected to the National Assembly of Pakistan from NA-96 Faisalabad-II as an independent candidate supported by PTI in the 2024 Pakistani general election.
 He received 134,724 votes and defeated Malik Nawab Sher Waseer, a candidate of PML(N).

 On 31 July 2025, Khan and 195 others were convicted by a court in Faisalabad and sentenced to up to 10 years' imprisonment over the 2023 Pakistani protests.
 On 5 August 2025, Election Commission of Pakistan disqualified him due to his conviction.